Saturday, April 30, 2011

 Friday, April 1, 2011

-1. Bile Stasis: Absence of oral/enteral feeding results in a decrease or absence of cholecystokinin-induced gallbladder contraction.
+There are 2 synergistic components to this pathophysiology.1.
+Bile Stasis: Absence of oral/enteral feeding results in a decrease or absence of cholecystokinin-induced gallbladder contraction.

-2. Increase Bile Viscosity: Increased bile viscosity due to fever and dehydration causes acalculous cholycystitis.
+2. Increase Bile Viscosity: Increased bile viscosity due to fever and dehydration causes acalculous cholycystitis